civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added:     Unit Hidden Nationality - these units are displayed as barbarians

 2007-02-01 (Revision 687)
 Added:     Religious City Icons (up to 10 Religions) appear if building has
            IsReligion1(or 2 up to 10)
 Added:     National Borders are now displayed with icons for smooth appearance.
 Changed:   Aligned Cityname, population rectangle, and turns to population
            growth rectangle.
 Changed:   Next Pop rectangle is now black like the city name to differentiate
            it from City Population.
-Added:     Player Capitols now have a star Icon.
+Added:     Player Capitals now have a star icon on the map.
-Fixed:     Implemented HasAirport Icon.
+Fixed:     Implemented HasAirport icon.

 2006-10-05 (Revision 647)
 Fixed:    No new civ message if the city in questions joins another civ.
 Added:    New database flags for modders:
-- TerrainImprovementDB
+- TerrainImprovementDB:
    BonusScience         TerrainImprovement gives bonus science to its city.
    HappyInc             TerrainImprovement increases happiness of its city.
-- WonderDB
+- WonderDB:
    ActualBuildingEverywhere
                         Wonder creates this building everywhere.
-- BuildingDB
+- BuildingDB:
    CreatesMiltiaUnit    Building creates militia unit.
-- DifficultyDB
+- DifficultyDB:
    AIMilitiaUnit        Difficulty creates militia units in empty AI cities.
    RevoltInsurgents     Difficulty creates Barbarians around rioting cities in
                         dependence on RiskDB BabarianChance.